mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power Flow Solution](@id DCPowerFlowSolutionManual)
-To solve the DC power flow problem using JuliaGrid, we start by creating the `PowerSystem` composite type and defining the DC model with the [`dcModel!`](@ref dcModel!) function.
+To solve the DC power flow problem using JuliaGrid, we start by creating the `PowerSystem` type and defining the DC model with the [`dcModel!`](@ref dcModel!) function.
 Here is an example:
 ```@example DCPowerFlowSolution
 using JuliaGrid # hide
 @default(unit) # hide